arkCyber/AuroraExt/docs/features/page-share.md

 # Page Share

 Page Share is a feature that allows you to share your chat with others like the share feature of ChatGPT.
-This feature interacts with the internet by default, and you can use the page assist server to share your chat.
+This feature interacts with the internet by default, and you can use the Aurora server to share your chat.

 But for privacy, it's better to self-host the page share server.
 You can do this by following the steps below.